bytefish/bytefish.de/blog/postgresql_bulk_insert.md

 [PostgreSQLCopyHelper]: https://github.com/bytefish/PostgreSQLCopyHelper
 [Npgsql documentation]: http://www.npgsql.org/doc/copy.html

-In my last post you have introduced [PostgreSQLCopyHelper], which is a small library to wrap the [Npgsql] implementation of the PostgreSQL [Copy command] behind a nice fluent API.
+In my last post I have introduced [PostgreSQLCopyHelper], which is a small library to wrap the [Npgsql] implementation of the PostgreSQL [Copy command] behind a nice fluent API.

 From the good [Npgsql documentation]: